nanogiants/android-versioning/README.md

   }
 }
 ```
-**Use the plugin by referencing the versioning extension.**
+#### Use the plugin by referencing the versioning extension.

-* `getVersionCode()` returns the current Git commit count
+* `versioning.getVersionCode()` returns the current Git commit count
-* `getVersionName()` returns the latest Git tag of your repository
+* `versioning.getVersionName()` returns the latest Git tag

 #### Optional:
-* `getVersionName(checkBranch: Boolean)` if `checkBranch` is set to *true* the plugin will check if the current branch is `release/x.x.x` or `hotfix/x.x.x` and use the naming instead the latest tag.
+* `versioning.getVersionName(checkBranch: Boolean)` if `checkBranch` is set to *true* the plugin will check if the current branch is `release/x.x.x` or `hotfix/x.x.x` and use the branch name instead the latest tag.

 ### Artifact naming

-The plugin will automatically set the APK and AAB naming for all assemble and bundle tasks.
+The plugin will automatically rename APK, AAB and Mapping.txt files for all assemble and bundle tasks.
 This will also work if you do not use the versioning extension in the defaultConfig.
 You can still use the default `archivesBaseName` property.

 #### Example:
 Build Variant `productionStoreDebug`
 ```groovy
 android {